How to enter your opening balances for limited companies and LLPs

-If you’ve been trading for a while, you'll have some opening balances to enter when you first begin using FreeAgent.
-These are your figures as they stood at your FreeAgent start date.
-We recommend you enter these before you file your first VAT return, because once that VAT return is filed, you won’t be able to edit entries to VAT reclaimed (818) or VAT Charged (819).
+If your business has been trading for a while, you'll have some opening balances to enter when you first begin using FreeAgent.
+These are your figures as they stood as at your FreeAgent start date.
+FreeAgent needs to include this brought forward information in your accounting reports.

-- money your customers owed you (your accountant might call this ‘trade debtors’)
+- money your customers owe you (your accountant might call this ‘trade debtors’)

-- money you owed to your suppliers (your accountant might call this ‘trade creditors’)
+- money you owe to your suppliers (your accountant might call this ‘trade creditors’)

 - the balance(s) on your bank account(s)

-- money you owed to HMRC for PAYE and NIC, or VAT
+- money you owe to HMRC for PAYE and NIC, or VAT

 How to enter your opening balances